 This dairy free fudge is smooth, creamy, and so delicious, you would never guess it is free of dairy and the other most common allergens!)

-I love to make dairy free fudge around the holidays but there was a time that I thought it couldn't be done.
+I love to make this dairy free fudge recipe around the holidays but there was a time that I thought a fudge recipe without milk would be impossible.

 My favorite recipe was "Double Decker Fudge".
 It included a chocolate layer and a peanut butter layer.
 The recipe called for marshmallow crème (off-limits if you have an egg allergy), peanut butter chips, chocolate chips and evaporated milk.

 Duplicating this recipe meant finding substitutes for all of those allergen filled ingredients.

 The original fudge recipe called for evaporated milk.
 Evaporated milk is regular milk that has had 60% of the water removed from it by heating it.

 When I originally made this fudge recipe, I used powdered potato milk and mixed it to a higher concentration.
 That's right...potato milk!
 It actually worked well but, unfortunately, it is no longer available so I had to find another solution.

 My solution?
 Use a dairy free milk (I have tried rice, soy, and oat milks) and cook it down so it is more concentrated.
 This is not a quick process but it works!

 To do this, just pour 2 cups of your favorite dairy free milk in a large saucepan.
 Cook it over medium-low heat until it is reduced to ¾ cup.